-Engineer and management consultant W. Edwards Deming was famous for saying, “Every system is perfectly designed to get the results it gets.”
+“Every system is perfectly designed to get the results it gets.” - W. Edwards Deming

-It might be… but… it could be that there is an inherent problem in the system they are building.
-Or, it might be that they are building the wrong system at the wrong stage in their journey.
+There’s a chance that is the case, but it could be that there is an inherent problem with their systems.
+Maybe the system they’re building is flawed or they are building the wrong system at the wrong stage in their journey.

-In this article, you’ll discover the stage of business you're in.
-Creating this awareness will allow you and your team to better define the right design, the right objectives, and the right actions to continue moving forward toward maturity and breakthrough.
+We want to help you identify what stage of business you’re in to rightsize your efforts.
+Creating this awareness will allow you and your team to better define the right design, the right Objectives, and the right actions to continue moving forward toward maturity and breakthrough.

 Focus in the Innovation Phase is…